MVCoconut/coconut.data/README.md

 # To cycle or not to cycle

 When you can, you should not build cycles in your data.

-First, how do you build cycles:
+Let's look at an example of a cycle:

 ```haxe
 class Car implements coconut.data.Model {